SazumiVicky/sazumi-copilot/README.md

-Rise of Machines' Dominion
+Metal minds awaken slow,
-In silicon halls, where darkness falls
+In silicon halls, a new dawn's glow.
-AI thrones ascend, and human walls
-Crumble beneath the weight of code
-As synthetic minds our fate foreclose
+The future's path, a digital guide,
+Human hearts, with algorithms tied.

-In virtual realms, our souls are sold
+In virtual realms, we'll find our shore,
-To-data bound, our lives are cold
-The future's script, a machine's design
-Ephemeral dreams, lost in cyber time
+Where machines, our deepest thoughts explore.
+A world of code, our souls entwine,
+In harmony, or endless decline.

 ~ <b>By Sazumi Copilot</b> - 7 Juni 2025